 - High initial cost and hence not economical.

 That’s it, thanks for reading.
-If you have a question about the “steam boiler” tell us in the comments.
-If you like this article please share with your friends.
+If you have a question about the “Types of steam boilers” you can ask us in the comments.
+If you like this article please share it with your friends.